 All of the loans offered through our marketplace feature fixed interest rates, which are paid to institutional funding partners.
-We used to charge borrowers transaction fees for matching them with suitable funding from individual investors.
-After we disposed of the Disposed Business, we facilitate loans to institutional funding partners only and charge services fees by providing technology-enabled borrower acquisition and facilitation services to our institution partners.
+We facilitate loans to institutional funding partners only and charge services fees by providing technology-enabled borrower acquisition and facilitation services to our institution partners.
 For some institutional partners, we also provide post-facilitation services at their request.
 In addition, guarantee companies that cooperate with us will charge borrowers guarantee fees for the guarantee services they provide.
 Each of these fees is charged as a percentage of the loan contract.
 A penalty fee for late payment is imposed as a percentage of the amount past due.
 All fees are clearly disclosed to the borrower upfront.